kshedden/case_studies/methods/survival.typ

 Thus, the pseudo-observations approximately convert estimation and inference for $theta$ into a linear inference problem, analogous to estimating the population mean with the sample mean.
 This idea could be useful in many settings, but is particularly useful in the setting of survival analysis since we can now treat the pseudo-observations $u_i$ like any other collection of independent quantitative measurements, and analyze them using a wide variety of statistical methods that are not otherwise adapted to survival analysis.

 The most common construction of pseudo-observations for survival analysis is based on the Kaplan-Meier (product limit) estimate of the marginal survival function.
 We can compute $hat(S)(t)$ using all data, and then we can compute $hat(S)_(-i)(t)$ by deleting observation $i$.
 There are fast approximations for doing this on large samples without repeating the full calculation for each $i$.
 The pseudo-observation is $u_i (t) = n hat(S)(t) - (n-1)hat(S)_(-i)(t)$.
-These can be used, for example, in a regression analysis, regressing $u_i$ on covariates $x_i$, since it can be shown that $E[u|x]$ can be interpreted as the probability of surviving to time $t$ when the covariates are equal to $x$.
+These can be used, for example, in a regression analysis, regressing $u_i$ on covariates $x_i$, since it can be shown that $E[u|x]$ can be interpreted as the conditional probability of surviving to time $t$ when the covariates are equal to $x$.

+A common use of pseudo-observations is to perform a regression analysis for the restricted mean survival time (RMST).
+The RMST is defined as $integral_0^r S(t)"dt"$.
+When $r = infinity$ this is just the usual mean.
+Setting $r < infinity$ is used to reduce the influence of large values.
+The RMST can be estimated using the Kaplan-Meier estimate of the survival function, by taking $sum_(i: t_i <= r) hat(S)(t_i) (t_(i+1)-t_(i))$.
+Let $"RMST"_i$ denote the pseudo-observation of RMST for unit $i$.
+We then regress the $"RMST"_i$ on covariates $x_i$ using any regression technique (preferably one that is robust to heteroscedasticity), to understand how the RMST varies with covariates.

-There are a few limitations of the pseudo-observation approach, but for each there are work-arounds.
+There are a few limitations of the pseudo-observation approach, but for each limitation there are work-arounds.
 Pseudo-observation conditional variances, $"var"[u|x]$, are generally not constant in $x$, i.e. there is heteroscedasticity.
-Therefore, typically regressions involving pseudo-observations are fit with robust regression techniques such as using the Huber-White type of inference.
-A second issue is that pseudo-observation regressions require unconditional independent censoring ($T_i$ is independent of $R_i$ without conditioning on the covariate $X_i$).
-This limitation can be resolved by using inverse probability weighting to account for censoring that depends on measured covariates.
+Therefore, typically regressions involving pseudo-observations are fit with robust regression techniques such as using the Huber-White type of heteroscedasticity-robust inference.
+A second issue is that pseudo-observation regressions require unconditional independent censoring ($T_i$ must be independent of $R_i$ without conditioning on the covariate $X_i$).
+This limitation can be resolved by using inverse probability weighting to account for censoring that depends on measured covariates, or by calculating the pseudo-observations within strata defined by the informative covariates.